digiscot/digiscot-website/pages/challenge.md

 24. Midlothian Voluntary Action
 25. Coupar Angus Regeneration Trust

-All successful projects will have their own project page online in early 2015.
+All successful applicants will have their own project page online in early 2015.